Climate scientist

 What it's like

-You could spend months outdoors, doing essential research and recording climate information for long-term studies.
+You might spend months outdoors, doing essential research and recording climate information for long-term studies.
 Or you could lecture at universities about the importance of climate change and the projects you’ve taken part in.

-work with software to create computer models which simulate changes to the environment
+working with software to create computer models which simulate changes to the environment

-investigate ways of tackling climate change
+investigating ways of tackling climate change

-advise government or corporate policy makers
+advising government or corporate policy makers

 You could choose to specialise in a certain area of climate science, such as: